eric-murray/PredictiveConnectivityData/code/Test_definitions/predictive-connectivity-data.feature.md

     # * An Area partially within the supported region
     # * An Area outside the supported region
     #
-    # References to OAS spec schemas refer to schemas specified in predictive-connectivity-data.yaml, version 0.1.0-rc-1
+    # References to OAS spec schemas refer to schemas specified in predictive-connectivity-data.yaml

     Background: Common retrieveConnectivity setup
         Given an environment at "apiRoot"